 It is a bit like arguing about why an orchestra is playing a particular harmony, is it the strings, the brass, or the woodwind?
 Or is it, just perhaps, the person on the podium?
 The one who does not seem to be making much of the sound but did actually compose and now conducts the symphony?

-Self evidently, the vast majority of the heat energy in the atmosphere originates from the Sun, anything originating from geothermal sources is very small by comparison – although it is important to note that geothermal/tectonic activity beneath the arctic ice sheet does alter the thermal and chemical structure of the Arctic Ocean and has been observed to cause localised – and perhaps broader based – melting of the ice sheet and that this can have repercussions within the atmosphere.
+Self evidently, the vast majority of the heat energy in the atmosphere originates from the Sun, anything originating from geothermal sources is very small by comparison – although it is important to note that geothermal/tectonic activity beneath the arctic ice sheets does alter the thermal and chemical structure of the polar oceans and has been observed to cause localised – and perhaps broader based – melting of the ice sheet and that this can have repercussions within the atmosphere.
 That from human activity is almost too small to measure except at a very local level.

 It seems common to assume that the sun is a friendly, calm, steady source of energy.
 In reality, whilst the overall average TSI(*) does not vary greatly, especially when measured at Earth surface levels, the sun is anything but steady.
 It throbs and it surges, it spits and sparks and flashes.
 And if we get in the way, we take the blows – and the results show up in the atmosphere.